 The bones of the hand provide support and flexibility to the soft tissues.
 They can be divided into three categories:

-- Carpal bones (Most proximal) – A set of eight irregularly shaped bones.
+- Carpal bones (Proximal) – A set of eight irregularly shaped bones.
 These are located in the wrist area.

 - Metacarpals – There are five metacarpals, each one related to a digit

-- Phalanges (Most distal) – The bones of the fingers.
+- Phalanges (Distal) – The bones of the fingers.
 Each finger has three phalanges, except for the thumb, which has two.

 In this article, we shall look at the anatomical features of the bones of the hand.

-Proximally, the scaphoid and lunate articulate with the radius to form the wrist joint.
+Proximally, the scaphoid and lunate articulate with the radius to form the wrist joint (also known as the ‘radio-carpal joint’).
 In the distal row, all of the carpal bones articulate with the metacarpals.

 The metacarpal bones articulate proximally with the carpals, and distally with the proximal phalanges.
 They are numbered, and each associated with a digit: